nerves-project/nerves_system_grisp2/README.md

 to boot.

 1. Build the system
-2. Create a test Nerves project or modify `circuits_quickstart` to use it.
-Until the Linux kernel is updated, you'll have to delete all other Nerves systems to avoid dependency conflicts on the toolchain.
+2. Create a test Nerves project or try `circuits_quickstart` to use it.
 3. Build the project with `mix firmware`.
 Then run `mix firmware.image` to get an image file.
 4. gzip the image file and copy to a FAT-formatted MicroSD card